Alexanders101/FIRST-Match-Scouter/README.md

 # FIRST-Match-Scouter

-A small program that uses TheBlueAliance API in order to provide event data.
+A small program that uses TheBlueAlliance API in order to provide event data.
 It provides average score data, team matches, and also scouting support.

 Initial setup requires an internet connection, and a local database is stored afterwards.